MixOfWar/eshop-project/README.md

 - Material UI
 - React Props
 - StateProvider and Reducer
-- React-context-api
+- React-Context-Api
-- Using react state hooks
+- Using React state hooks
 - Firebase for Authentication and deployment